-- 1. Axle holding bolt (upper)

-- 2. Axle holding bolt (lower)

-- 3. Loosen the locknut on each side of the swingarm.
-To tighten the drive chain, turn the drive chain slack adjusting bolts in direction (a).
-To loosen the drive chain, turn the adjusting bolts in direction (b) and push the wheels forward.
-Turn each adjusting bolt exactly the same amount to maintain correct axle alignment.
+- 1. Drive chain slack adjusting nut - 2.
+Locknut - 4.
+To tighten the drive chain, turn the drive chain slack adjusting nut in direction (a).
+To loosen the drive chain, turn the adjusting nut in direction (b).
 NOTICE: Improper drive chain slack will overload the engine as well as other vital parts of the ATV and can lead to drive chain slippage or breakage.
-To prevent this from occurring, keep the drive chain slack within the specified limits.
-[ECB00542]
+To prevent this from occurring, keep the drive chain slack within the specified limits. - 5.
+Tighten the locknut, and then the bolts and nuts to their specified torques.